7 Layer Bars are an easy bar dessert that everyone loves! They’re made with just 7 ingredients and you can make them in a little over 30 minutes.

 My family has made these sweet bar cookies for generations.
 They’re also known as Hello Dolly Bars and Magic Cookie Bars, but we call them 7 Layer Bars.

 They’re made with seven ingredients (hence the seven layers) and they get gobbled up so quickly.
-They’re a must-have for us at Christmas time, though you can usually find a pan on the countertop a few other times per year, too.
+They’re a must-have for us at Christmas time (like my Red Velvet Brownies), though you can usually find a pan on the countertop a few other times per year, too.

 Best of all, they take less than 10 minutes to assemble, and less than 30 minutes to bake.
 Here’s how to make them.